WillAnderson1339/Assembly-Endgame/frontend/README.md

 # Assembly Endgame
 ## ...really this is just Hangman...

-** but - be are racing to save the programming languages of the world! **
+**but - we are racing to save the programming languages of the world!**